Planning-Inspectorate/data-model/docs/appeal-s78.md

 ## issueDateOfEnforcementNotice

-The date on which an enforcement notice was issued
+The date on which an Enforcement Notice or Discontinuance Notice was issued

 `issueDateOfEnforcementNotice`